Skip to main content

 “The health of survivors is our No.1 concern,” says Americares Director of International Emergency Response Cora Nally.
 “People have lost everything and will need medicine, medical and relief supplies and support for their mental health.”

-Hurricane Beryl damaged or destroyed 98 percent of buildings on Granada’s Carriacou, Petite Martinque and Union islands, including 11 health facilities according to the Pan American Health Organization.
+Hurricane Beryl reportedly damaged or destroyed 98 percent of buildings on Carriacou, Petite Martinque and Union islands, including health facilities.
+In St. Vincent and the Grenadines most of the health facilities had resumed operations by July 10, although most sustained damage or were without power and/or electricity, according to Pan American Health Organization.
 Carriacou’s Princess Royal Hospital sustained damage to more than 75 percent of its roof.
 A psychiatric hospital in Grenada and a laboratory in St. Vincent and the Grenadines were also reported damaged.
+Health workers are among the survivors whose homes were severely damaged.

 Over the years Americares has responded to many major hurricanes in the Caribbean including Hurricane Dorian in 2019, Hurricane Maria in 2017 and Hurricane Matthew in 2016.

-Americares responds to more than 30 natural disasters and humanitarian crises worldwide each year, establishes long-term recovery projects and brings disaster preparedness programs to communities vulnerable to disasters.
-Since its founding 45 years ago, Americares has provided $22 billion in aid to 164 countries.
+Americares responds to more than 35 natural disasters and humanitarian crises worldwide each year, establishes long-term recovery projects and brings disaster preparedness programs to communities vulnerable to disasters.
+Since its founding 45 years ago, Americares has provided $23 billion in aid to 164 countries.